 Types of Glassware

 Erlenmeyer flasks have a narrow neck over a conical base, while beakers are basically large open-mouthed glass jars with a lip and spout for pouring.
 Graduated cylinders are tall cylinders with a spout to pour liquids; they have hash marks on the side to measure the volume of their contents.
-Volumetric flasks have a flat-bottomed bulb and a long, narrow neck with a hash mark along the side to indicate the point at which the volumetric flask is full.
+Volumetric flasks have a flat-bottomed bulb and a long, narrow neck with a hash mark along the side to indicate the point at which the flask is full.
 Burets are long, tall cylinders--generally much narrower and taller than graduated cylinders--with hash marks to measure volume and a stopcock at the bottom; the stopcock can be turned to allow the contents to drip out.
 Pipets are long narrow glass tubes with a bulb in the center, a hash mark to indicate when they are full, and a narrow tip.
 Sucking air from the pipet using a rubber bulb (like a turkey baster) draws liquid up through the tip into the pipet, and a precisely measured volume can then be transferred to another container.

 Graduated Cylinders and Beakers

 In general, beakers and Erlenmeyer flasks should be used to mix and transport chemicals during an experiment or to store waste.
-Volumes can be measured with graduated cylinders if only limited accuracy is necessary; for greater accuracy, use a pipet or a buret.
+You can measure volumes with graduated cylinders if only limited accuracy is necessary; for greater accuracy, use a pipet or a buret.
 Burets are best for titration.
 If you need to prepare a solution of known concentration, always use a pipet and a volumetric flask--these items both have very low tolerance, so you can be more confident that the concentration of your solution is close to your calculated value.
 When recording data, remember to record uncertainties and to use the appropriate number of significant figures given the kind of glassware you used to take each measurement.